 The New Year is upon us.
 Goodbye 2020, hello 2021!
 It’s time to celebrate!
 And here to help is the one-stop-shop solution to all your New Year’s Eve Resolutions….
 Champagne, champagne, and more champagne!
-Don’t question it, just let your tastebuds guide you to the sparkling wines aisle.
+Don’t question it, just let your taste buds guide you to the sparkling wine aisle.

-Writer F. Scott Fitzgerald once said “too much of anything is bad, but too much of champagne is just right,” and believe me, that guy knew how to party.
+Writer F. Scott Fitzgerald once said “too much of anything is bad, but too much of champagne is just right.”
 So don’t get caught up in whether or not popping that bottle you’ve been saving is worth it.
 Chances are it is entirely worth it.
 There is no time like the present.

 But why limit yourself to just sparkling wine in a glass when there is a world of cocktails out there waiting for you.
 Champagne and other sparkling wines are some of the most popular mixing agents around.
 Champagne cocktails range from old-school ballroom standards, such as the Classic Champagne Cocktail, to pinnacles of mixological molecular development.

 So don’t hold back.
 Kick off the New Year right with a champagne cocktail before, after, or just as the clocks strike midnight.
 Here’s four champagne cocktails to get excited about this New Year’s Eve.